cschiewek/mandrag/README.md

 ## Requirements
 - Elixir 1.9 (See the older v0.7.x tags for versions that support > 1.9 via Distillery)
-- Mandrag expects that you have docker, kubectl and helm binaries installed and configured.
+- Mandrag expects that you have docker and helm binaries installed and configured.
 - Currently, It also expects that you have a helm chart in the `chart` directory.

 ## Installation